 - Shot glass

 - 1 tbsp Honey

 - 2 tbsp Sumo citrus or orange

 - 1 tsp Bitters

 - Cherry blossoms – 1 tiny branch per glass or other edible flowers for garnish

 - In a small container with a lid, pour the honey, citrus and bitters.
 Give a good shake to dissolve the honey, creating a sweet and sour syrup, set aside.

 - In a tall flute place small ice cubes.
-In a cocktail shaker, place 1/2 shot of simple syrup, 1 shot of Sake give a shake and pour over the decorative ice cubes, halfway up the glass.
+In a cocktail shaker, place 1/2 shot of the honey mixture, 1 shot of Sake, give a shake and pour over the decorative ice cubes, halfway up the glass.
 Fill the glass with Prosecco, and top with flowers on twigs as swizzle sticks.